pusher/pusher-http-ruby/README.md

 The following methods are provided by the gem.

-- `channels_client.channel_info('channel_name')` returns information about that channel.
+- `pusher.channel_info('channel_name')` returns information about that channel.

-- `channels_client.channel_users('channel_name')` returns a list of all the users subscribed to the channel.
+- `pusher.channel_users('channel_name')` returns a list of all the users subscribed to the channel.

-- `channels_client.channels` returns information about all the channels in your Channels application.
+- `pusher.channels` returns information about all the channels in your Channels application.

 ### Asynchronous requests